 Section A: Kaiaua to Thames - 55km

+GRAND OPENING - 18 November.
+Bring your bike, your family and get ready for a day of festival fun and riding or walking the newest section of the Trail.
 Internationally renown for its 'Wetlands of International Significance’ and migratory shorebirds.
-GRAND OPENING POSTPONED - New Date 18 November.
-Bring your bike, your family and get ready for a festival day of fun riding the newest section of the Trail.

 Section B: Thames to Paeroa - 34 kms

 Farm to Gate, with cheese factories and wineries, while passing through tranquil farmland

 Section C: Paeroa to Waihi - 24 kms